 These three models have been widely used due to their simple parameterizations and applicability at L-band frequencies (1.26-1.41 GHz).
-As part of SMAP pre-launch and post-launch calibration/validation activities, the performance of these dielectric models in terms of bias and accuracy of the retrieved soil moisture will be evaluated and a decision made on which dielectric model to carry forward into the operational production of SMAP data products.
-The SMAP L2_SM_P processing software has a switch which selects which dielectric model will be used in the soil moisture retrieval.
+As part of SMAP prelaunch and post-launch calibration/validation activities, the performance of these dielectric models in terms of bias and accuracy of the retrieved soil moisture was evaluated and a decision made on which dielectric model to carry forward into the operational production of SMAP data products.
+The SMAP L2\SM\P processing software has a switch which selects which dielectric model will be used in the soil moisture retrieval.
+While all three dielectric models are coded in the SMAP software, L2\SM\P currently uses the Mironov model in routine processing.
 For comparison, ESA's SMOS mission currently uses land cover classification to choose the appropriate dielectric model (Dobson or Mironov).
-Figure 5 gives an example of the performance of the three dielectric models when used in forward model computations of L band T_B for $\theta = 40^\circ$, assuming smooth bare soils at $T_S = 25^\circ$ C for different soil types.
+Figure 5 gives an example of the performance of the three dielectric models when used in forward model computations of L band $T_B$ for $\theta = 40^\circ$ , assuming smooth bare soils at $T_S = 25^\circ$ C for different soil types.

 Figure 5.
-Bare soil T_B as computed by different soil dielectric models.
+Bare soil $T_B$ as computed by different soil dielectric models.
 The selected soil types correspond to the top five most dominant soil texture classes, together accounting for over 80% of the global land area.

-2.4 Use of the 6:00 AM Descending Node Orbit for the Primary Mission Product

-The decision to place SMAP into a sun-synchronous 6:00 am / 6:00 pm orbit is based on a number of science issues relevant to the L2_SM_P product [24, 25].
-Faraday rotation is a phenomenon in which the polarization vector of an electromagnetic wave rotates as the wave propagates through the ionospheric plasma in the presence of the Earth's static magnetic field.
+2.4 Use of the 6:00 AM Descending Node Orbit for the Primary Mission Product is a phenomenon in which the polarization vector of an electromagnetic wave rotates as the wave propagates through the ionospheric plasma in the presence of the Earth's static magnetic field.
 The phenomenon is a concern to SMAP because the polarization rotation increases as the square of wavelength.
 If uncorrected, the SMAP polarized (H and V) radiometer measurements will contain errors that translate to soil moisture error.
 Faraday rotation varies greatly during the day, reaching a maximum during the afternoon and a minimum in the pre-dawn hours.
-By using T_B observations acquired near 6:00 am local solar time as the primary input to the L2_SM_P product, the adverse impacts of Faraday rotation are minimized.
-Faraday rotation correction to SMAP T_B is described in the L1B_TB ATBD.
+By using TB observations acquired near 6:00 am local solar time as the primary input to the L2\SM\P product, the adverse impacts of Faraday rotation are minimized.
+Faraday rotation correction to SMAP TB is described in the L1B\TB ATBD.